ml4ai/automates/documentation/reports/m3_report_prototype_system/code_summarization.md

 nearly enough to be able to establish useful embeddings that capture the type of semantic information carried in function or variable names.

-We decided to remedy this problem by splitting function and variable names into sub-components using `snake_case` and `camelCase` rules.
+We decided to address this issue by splitting function and variable names into sub-components using `snake_case` and `camelCase` rules.
 In order to preserve name semantics we added unique identifiers `<BoN>` and `<EoN>` that specify the beginning and end of function/variable names.